How to keep pet rabbits

 - mineral supplements.

-Experts say that the maximum lifespan of a rabbit is 15 years.
-However, the length of life depends on the care and living conditions.
-According to statistics, the average lifespan of a domestic rabbit is 7-8 years.
-It has been noticed that breeds with saggy ears live several years longer.
+Experts say the maximum lifespan of a rabbit is 15 years.
+However, the length of life depends on care and living conditions.
+According to statistics, the average life expectancy of a domestic rabbit is 7-8 years.
+It has been observed that breeds with drooping ears live several years longer.

 The lifespan of a rabbit is affected by:

-- genes - the stronger and more enduring the ancestors were, the more chances a young rabbit has to live to see gray hair;
+- genes - the stronger and more resilient the ancestors were, the more likely the young rabbit is to live to gray hairs;

-- diseases - if the pet has at least once comprehended an ailment, this will certainly affect its subsequent condition;
+- illness - if a pet has ever suffered from an illness, this will certainly affect its subsequent condition;

-- improper nutrition greatly reduces the life of the rabbit;
+- improper nutrition greatly shortens the life of a rabbit;

 - stress;

-- neutering the animal will help increase its lifespan.
+- Sterilizing an animal will help increase life expectancy.